VBlesius/RHRT/Paper/paper.md

 This fluctuation consists of a fast increase and later decrease in heart rate.
 This variability of interval lengths is an indicator for the condition of the autonomic nervous system:
 While no reaction to the premature ventricular beat and therefore no variation suggests an underlying pathology, a distinctive turbulence is considered healthy.
-Therefore, HRT can be used in medicine to determine the risk status of a person especially with certain diseases or conditions, e.g. after a myocardial infarction. [reviewed in @bauer_heart_2008]
+Therefore, HRT can be used in medicine to determine the risk status of a person especially with certain diseases or conditions, e.g. after a myocardial infarction. [@bauer_heart_2008]

 To assess HRT in R we wrote the package ``RHRT`` that can be found on [CRAN](https://cran.r-project.org/package=RHRT) and [GitHub](https://github.com/VBlesius/RHRT).
 It finds occurrences of HRT in heart beat interval data, calculates the most used parameters (Turbulence Onset (TO), Turbulence Slope (TS), Turbulence Timing (TT) and normalised Turbulence Slope (nTS)) and plots the results.